 Luftwaffe Group Commander Walter Rubensdörffer was approaching 30 years of age.
 Born in Switzerland, he was an experienced pilot who had learned how to fly bi-planes as a teenager.
 He was respected in the Luftwaffe as a decorated veteran of the Spanish Civil War, where he flew with the German Condor Legion.

-On July 1st, 1940, he was put in command of SKG210 group.
+On July 1st, 1940, he was put in command of Erprobungsgruppe 210.
 This was a crack wing of hand-picked pilots originally formed as the operational test unit for the new Messerschmitt Me210 bomber.
 However, trial results were not positive.
 Instead, the group was switched to practice precision dive-bombing attacks using the existing Messerschmitt Bf110, and develop live ground-attack combat strategies for the fighter-bomber in general.
 Rubensdörffer himself devised the tactics.
-His prescribed method was a low-level sea and terrain-hugging technique, as radar was ineffective below 1,000 ft.
-Then a climb to altitude of at least 3,000ft for a bombing run.
-Then a fast but shallow 45-degree dive, pulling out at 1,000ft and releasing the payload.
+His prescribed method was a low-level sea and terrain-hugging technique, as radar was ineffective below 1,000 ft; next, a climb to altitude of at least 3,000ft for a bombing run; then, a fast but shallow 45-degree dive, pulling out at 1,000ft and releasing the payload.

-Luftwaffe General Albert Kesselring cherished SKG210 above all other units, but he was sceptical of their accuracy.
+Luftwaffe General Albert Kesselring cherished 210 above all other units, but he was sceptical of their accuracy.
 Rubensdörffer was determined to prove him wrong.

 From July 19th to Aug 11th, Rubensdörffer’s fledgling force practised their techniques on the sea traffic in the English Channel.
 They claimed remarkable results of sinking around 90,000 tons of shipping including four warships.
 Kesselring personally congratulated them.